IEEE-VIT/simple-math-flask/README.md

 # Hacktoberfest, 2019 with IEEE-VIT Student Branch

 SimpleMath-Flask is a Flask app that does math for you.
-This repository was created to help deveopers get started with Open Source during [Hacktoberfest](https://hacktoberfest.digitalocean.com/)
+This repository was created to help developers get started with Open Source during [Hacktoberfest](https://hacktoberfest.digitalocean.com/)
 > NOTE: Check out `issues` labelled as `Hacktoberfest` and start contributing!

 Made with :heart: by [IEEE-VIT](https://ieeevit.com)

-Support Open Source by participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/):yellow_heart:
+Support Open Source by participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) :yellow_heart:

 ## Getting started